banner image

 • Westcourt

 Cairns is a multicultural city.
 Around one fifth of our residents born overseas.
 And approximately 9 per cent of Cairns residents identify as Aboriginal or Torres Strait Islander.
-Our most multicultural suburbs, where more than a quarter of residents speak a language other than English at home, include:
+Our most multicultural suburbs, where more than a fifth of residents speak a language other than English at home, include:

 • Cairns North

-• Manoora
+• Kanimbla

 • Manunda